Agamaj/Waveform-Gen/README.md

   Inputs:
   * clk - system clock
+  * rst - reset signal to clear the phase back to 0
-  * en - enable signal (controlled by a switch; if '0', the counter stops)
+  * ce - clock enable signal (controlled by a switch; if '0', the counter stops)

   Outputs:
   * phase - current phase (an 8-bit value increasing from 0 to 255)